blindman67/EZIsometric/README.md

 Currently in Alpha experimental stage, there will be much re-factoring as I hone in on the API that is practical and EZey to use.

+The object EZIsometric.pixelArt is stand alone.
+It has no dependencies to any of the other EZIsomteric object.
+WARNING pixelArt is written for in ECMAScript6 an at time of writing only Chrome will handle it.
+Pixel Art module is not for real-time rendering.
+It is to aid in the creation images for isometric (and just 2D images).
+It will provide things like lines/circles/shapes without anti aliasing, colour line patterns, dithering, limit colour sets, smart fills, pixel inner and outer borders, bevels, Isometric image folding, extrusion... and more

 **Progress**
 July 13 2016
 Added progress.